Sexual thoughts or behaviour towards children

-This part of the site is for wives and partners, parents, all adult family members and friends of people who they suspect or know may be engaging in inappropriate sexual behaviours involving children.
+We support wives and partners, parents, and all adult family members and friends of people who they suspect or know are engaging in inappropriate sexual behaviours involving children.

-- Someone you are close to they have committed a contact sexual offence against a child
+- someone you are close to has committed a contact sexual offence against a child

-Our aim is to provide the information that family members need in order to begin to make sense of an extremely challenging situation.
-The discovery or suspicion that someone close to you is experiencing sexual thoughts about children, or engaging in inappropriate sexual behaviour, is usually very upsetting and people worry about the consequences not just for that person, but for themselves and their families.
+This part of our website has free, anonymous support to help provide the information that family members need in order to begin to make sense of an extremely challenging situation.
+Finding out or suspecting that someone close to you is experiencing sexual thoughts about children, or engaging in inappropriate sexual behaviour, is usually very upsetting and people worry about the consequences not just for that person, but for themselves and their families.

 Your use of this website constitutes your agreement to the provisions of the following points: